earth-metabolome-initiative/metrin-kg/README.md

 If you skip `--run-wd-fetcher`, make sure that the wd_* paths in config.txt point to valid, existing files.

-Each part of the pipeline can be run independently—helpful for debugging or incremental updates.
+Each part of the pipeline can be run independently.